 She is also completing a book with IIT architectural historian Sean Keller on the art and architecture of the Munich Olympics, addressing their multiple significances for West German and North American cultures coming to terms with their “postwar” identities, for transatlantic exchange and the formation of an international art world, for the dilemmas of postwar national monumentality, and for computational methods of contemporary architectural design.
 Besides two other book projects, on postwar materials and the relations between abstraction and design respectively, ongoing research focuses on Joseph Beuys’ use of fat, Gerhard Richter’s overpainted photographs, and the early work of Walter De Maria.

 Her work has been supported by the Andy Warhol Foundation, the Canadian Center for Architecture, the Graham Foundation, The Friends of Heritage Preservation, the Reva and David Logan Foundation, and the Terra Foundation for American Art.
 In 2011, she received the University of Chicago’s Faculty Award for Excellence in Graduate Teaching.
+She currently chairs the University Board of Publications.

 As Department Chair from 2013-2016 and 2017-2020, she spearheaded the Mellon Foundation-funded Chicago Objects Study Initiative in collaboration with the Art Institute and Northwestern University, as well as related initiatives such as the Suzanne Deal Booth conservation seminars, Gold Gorvy Traveling Seminars, private collection visits, the curatorial option in MAPH, urban architecture and design studio classes, the Joel Snyder Materials Collection, and partnerships with the Pritzker School of Molecular Engineering, Field Museum, Newberry Library, and other local institutions to expand the department’s curriculum and student opportunities.